-Perhaps of greatest interest today among Faithists
+Perhaps of greatest interest today among Faithists is how are

-should help our understanding of what will transpire.
+understanding of what will transpire.

 There are five major steps of social order and its governance.
 From first to last they are: Monarchy, Pluracracy, Republic, Fraternity, and finally, Jehovih's Kingdom On Earth.
 Nevertheless, there were/are/will be transitions between these forms of governance.

-This word is coined to mean plural or split
+This word is coined to mean plural or

 Such a balance of power, though, is not our interest here except where it leads to a transition to the next higher (or in some cases lower) governance condition.
 Rather, we can understand that for the people in such a social order, a broader range of choice is thus given them, compared to having just one voice of authority (as in a monarch) that they are forced to adhere to.
 For example, at times in various Christian countries, fugitives from the law could take refuge and sanctuary in a church, especially when the case against them appeared to be unjust.